foo123/Dialect/README.md

 where `[..]` describe an optional block of `sql code` (depending on passed parameters) and `<..>` describe placeholders for `query` parameters / variables (i.e `non-terminals`).
 The optional block of code depends on whether the (first) optional parameter defined inside (with `<?..>` or `<*..>` for rest parameters) exists.
 Then, that block (and any nested blocks it might contain) is output, else bypassed.

+*(for various methods to emulate `LIMIT/OFFSET` clauses see, for example, [here](http://search.cpan.org/~davebaird/SQL-Abstract-Limit-0.12/lib/SQL/Abstract/Limit.pm) and a reasonable critic, mixed with lame advertising self-righteousness, [here](http://blog.jooq.org/2014/06/09/stop-trying-to-emulate-sql-offset-pagination-with-your-in-house-db-framework/))*

 `Dialect` will parse this into a (fast) `grammar` template and generate appropriate `sql` output depending on the parameters given automaticaly.

 It is very easy, intuitive and powerful to produce `sql code` for an arbitrary `SQL` provider, by defining the `grammar` of `sql clauses` (sometimes even directly from the `SQL` documentation page, or with only minor adjustments).

+The whole point of `Dialect` from the start was to use intuitive configuration to describe `sql` clauses and `sql` normalisation instead of those being hidden behind deep, kludgy and/or cryptic source code abstractions and extensions (plus avoid loading multiple files through interfaces to get the right `sql` emulator). **You** build you own descriptions for `SQL` dialects (and choice of emulations, optimisations, normalisations to use) and **not** the other way around.
+The library will just try to ease the burden off (some, at least for now) boilerplate code and automate trivial tasks, letting you focus on the important stuff.